esacteksab/gh-actlock/README.md

 ### Updating Pinned Actions and Shared Workflows

-To update actions and shared workflows that are already pinned to SHAs to their latest versions, use the `-u` or `--update` flag:
+To update actions and shared workflows that are already pinned to SHAs to their latest[^1] versions, use the `-u` or `--update` flag:

 ```bash
 gh actlock -u